Select Page

-In today’s game, dominating and finishing the points with aggressive topspin groundstrokes seems to be the norm for most tennis players.
+In today’s game, dominating and finishing points with aggressive topspin groundstrokes is the norm for most tennis players.
+However, I would like to emphasize the many advantages of practicing slice (underspin) groundstrokes and using them more often in your matches.

-1. The slice groundstrokes (forehand and backhand) will send the ball low to the ground, making it hard for your opponent to attack you with an aggressive shot.
+1. Slice groundstrokes keep the ball low to the ground, making it difficult for your opponent to attack you with an aggressive shot.
+This is especially effective when playing against players who have a big topspin forehand or backhand.

-2. Slice approaches keep you away from receiving balls down at your feet (your opponent will be forced to hit up on the ball) and they will set you up for high volleys.
+2. Slice approaches keep you away from receiving balls down at your feet.
+This is because your opponent will be forced to hit up on the ball, which will give you more time to react and hit a good ‘high’ volley.

-3. When playing against someone who loves to lob a lot, approaching with a slice will make it almost impossible for them to send the ball high over your head – great for doubles play.
+3. Slice groundstrokes are great for doubles play.
+When playing against a team that loves to lob, a slice approach will make it almost impossible for them to send the ball high over your head.

 Quick Technique Tip:

-When executing a slice (under-spin) ground-stroke, remind yourself to begin the downward motion with the racquet high above the point of contact.
-Otherwise, you’ll end up floating the ball too high over the net and/or have it land beyond the baseline.
+When executing a slice groundstroke, remember to begin the downward motion with the racquet high above the point of contact.
+This will help you to generate more underspin and keep the ball low to the ground.

-Practice the under-spin strokes as often as possible.
+Practice slice groundstrokes as often as possible.
 There will be times in the match when you will need them.

 Cosmin Miholca